Quick Holiday Morning Strata

 This strata is a great recipe to make with kids.
 It’s simple to assemble but makes for a fun event for the whole family.
 It’s the kind of recipe that becomes a tradition of the heart each year.
 Is there anything better than an old school family recipe?
 If you’re looking for other family favorites, I also love this corn soufflé and onion soufflé.

 This holiday morning strata is a great family recipe.
 I love enjoying this Christmas morning!

-- 6 slices of bread, white and soft
+- 10 ounces gluten-free bread, white and soft, or 6 slices regular bread, white and soft

-Beat the eggs, milk, dry mustard, and salt together.
-Then stir in the cheddar cheese.
+- Beat the eggs, milk, dry mustard, and salt together.
+Then stir in ½ cup of the cheddar cheese.
 Pour over the bread in the pan.
+Sprinkle it with remaining 2 cups of cheddar cheese.
 Cover and refrigerate overnight.